Riverside station (MBTA): History

 The Boston and Worcester Railroad opened through Newton in 1834.
 A station at Riverside, named for its location just east of the railroad's bridge over the Charles River, opened in the 1850s.
 The railroad merged into the Boston and Albany Railroad (B&A) in 1867.
 In 1886, the B&A completed its Highland branch, which rejoined the mainline at Riverside.
 "Newton Circuit" service operated via the mainline and the branch.

 Highland branch service ended in 1958 for conversion to a streetcar line.
 The Metropolitan Transportation Authority built a new Riverside station with a large commuter parking lot and brick station building in a former gravel pit south of the existing station.
 Streetcar service began on July 4, 1959.
 Limited commuter rail service continued to the mainline station until October 28, 1977.

 In 1995, new elevated platforms were built at the north end of the yard and the 1959-built station used as a bus terminal.
 The 1995-built platforms were raised slightly above track level; these made the station accessible when low-floor light rail vehicles arrived in 2002.
 Riverside is the only surface-level Green Line station with a prepayment (fare controlled) platform area.
 This allows passengers to board at all doors.
-Fare control began during morning peak hours only when the current platforms opened in 1995, and full-time in 2006 when the CharlieCard fare card system was introduced.
+Fare control began during morning peak hours only when the current platforms opened in 1995, and full-time effective December 18, 2006, when the CharlieCard fare card system was introduced.